Updated: August 12, 2025

 eTA Countries for Portugal Passport Holders

-These are the countries that allow Portugal passport holders to enter with an eTA (Electronic Travel Authorization):
+These are the countries that allow a Portuguese passport holder to enter with an eTA (Electronic Travel Authorization):

 Countries that Require an eVisa for Portugal Passport Holders